-We have been advised that a Government funding adjustment of 4 per cent will apply this (fiscal) year to first level (first contact) services.
+We have been advised that a total Government funding adjustment of 9.69 per cent will apply this (fiscal) year to first contact services (6.43 per cent), with a further adjustment to capitation to offset possible fee increases of \$30 million (equivalent to an additional 3.26 per cent uplift).
 Table 6 shows how this adjustment compares to previous Government funding adjustments.
-This year's figure is below last year's figure, despite input costs rising faster in the present year, representing the tight fiscal environment currently.
-Nevertheless, the government contribution for 2024/25 is the second largest since 2012/13 in percentage terms.
+This year's figure is well above last year's figure and continues a rising trend in the uplift in recent years, reflecting cost pressures in the sector.